-In the first years after the purchase, caring for a painting with acrylic paints comes down to shaking off dust with a light sweep (fluffy brush).
-This can be done quarterly or every six months as part of your regular cleaning.
+In the first years after the purchase, the care of the painting is reduced to shaking off the dust with light mops (sponges).
+This can be done quarterly or every six months as part of a regular cleaning.

-After 5 years, depending on the state of the acrylic painting, it is advisable to clean it with a sponge slightly moistened with warm water.
-Do not use surface cleaners, dishwashing detergents or other corrosive liquids.
+After 5 years, depending on the condition of the painting, it is advisable to clean it with a sponge slightly moistened with warm water.
+Do not use surface cleaners, dish detergents or other aggressive liquids.

-Once every 10 years, you can add a little neutral soap to the water, and again, do not wash the painting, but clean the paint with light touches of a soft sponge dipped (and wrung out) in soapy water.
-Stains with dirt can be cleaned with a cotton swab dipped in soapy water (but do not apply too much pressure).
+Once every 10 years, you can add a little neutral soap to the water, and again, do not wash the picture, but clean the paint with light touches of a soft sponge dipped (and wrung out) in soapy water.
+Dirt stains can be cleaned with a cotton swab dipped in soapy water (but do not apply too much pressure).

-- Despite the durability of acrylic paints, do not hang the painting in a place where direct sunlight is constantly falling.
+Despite the durability of paints, do not hang the painting in a place where direct sunlight is constantly falling.

-- Do not touch the paint layer with your hands without gloves, always hold the painting only by the frame.
-Otherwise, in the places where acrylic comes into contact with the skin, dirty spots may form over time.
-There is always a layer of fat on the skin, which will remain on the acrylic and will gather dust.
+Do not touch the paint layer with bare hands, always hold the painting only by the frame.
+Otherwise, in the places where the paints come into contact with the skin, dirty spots may form over time.
+There is always a layer of fat on the skin, which will remain in the picture and collect dust.

-- Do not store paintings in unheated garages and basements.
-At the same time, it is possible to leave a picture with acrylic paints in an unheated wooden house, since it is usually not very humid there, the wood of the walls absorbs moisture well.
+Do not store paintings in unheated garages and basements.
+At the same time, it is possible to leave a painting in an unheated wooden house, since it is usually not very humid there, the wood of the walls absorbs moisture well.